 Transcendental Meditation (TM) is a technique for avoiding distracting thoughts and promoting a state of relaxed awareness.
 The late Maharishi Mahesh Yogi derived TM from the ancient Vedic tradition of India.
 He brought the technique to the U.S. in the 1960s.

-While meditating, the person practicing TM sits in a comfortable position with eyes closed.
-While sitting there, he or she silently repeats a mantra.
+While meditating, the person practicing TM sits in a comfortable position with eyes closed and silently repeats a mantra.
 A mantra is a meaningless sound from the Vedic tradition that’s been assigned by a certified instructor.

 A TM teacher presents general information about the technique and its effects during a 60-minute introductory lecture.
 That’s followed by a second 45-minute lecture in which more specific information is given.
 People interested in learning the technique then attend a 10- to 15-minute interview and 1 to 2 hours of personal instruction.
-Following a brief ceremony, the prospective practitioner receives a mantra, which he or she is told to keep confidential.
+Following a brief ceremony, they're each given a mantra, which they're supposed to keep confidential.

 Explains the practice in greater detail